webplatform/docs/tutorials/creating_basic_navigation_menus/index.md

   </ul>
 </nav></syntaxhighlight>

-Bear in mind that <code>&lt;nav&gt;</code> should only be used for the main user navigation of a web page, not for advertising links down the bottom of the page, or for a secondary navigation relating to a small part of the page.
+Bear in mind that <code>&lt;nav&gt;</code> should only be used for the main user navigation of a web page, not for advertising links down at the bottom of the page, or for a secondary navigation relating to a small part of the page.

 == Your main HTML menu tools — links, anchors and lists ==